Naturally Daily

 Causes & Symptoms of Ingrown Toenail

-Ingrown toenail occurs when the toenail presses into the skin and continues to grow.
+An ingrown toenail occurs when the toenail presses into the skin and continues to grow.
 It can cause pain and inflammation if the toenail cuts the skin and soft tissues underneath it.

-Common reasons behind ingrown toenail include:
+Common reasons behind ingrown toenails include:

 • If your shoes put too much pressure on your toenails.